companieshouse/ocr-api/README.md

 ## Docker CHS Setup

-- Ensure you have [docker-chs-development](https://github.com/companieshouse/docker-chs-development) installed on your local machine
+- Ensure you have [docker-chs-development](https://github.com/companieshouse/docker-chs-development) installed on your local machine.
 - Run `./bin/chs-dev modules enable ocr` in the docker chs directory to enable the project.
 - Run `tilt up` to start the service.